 This award is driven by the Tourism Grading Council of South Africa, who in 2010 incorporated Universal Accessibility (UA) grading criteria for the first time in its other quality grading criteria.
 TGCSA will present the Lilizela Tourism Award for Universal Accessibility to facilities and services at accommodation establishments and MESE venues that are accessible for people with disabilities.

 The Minister's Award cannot be entered by any business or individual.
-This Award will be made at the sole discretion of the National Minister of Tourism, Elizabeth Thabethe.
+This Award will be made at the sole discretion of the National Minister of Tourism, Derek Hanekom.
 It will go to an organisation, person or event whose contribution to the industry has been exceptional; whose performance has been remarkable; and whose contribution to the industry has elevated tourism’s status as a vital sector of the national economy.